cknitin/C-Sharp-Interview-Questions-and-Answers/README.md

              }
          }

-## Use of abstract, override and new togther
+## Use of abstract, override and new together

     abstract class Demo
     {